agent-teams

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

-Experimental Agent Teams orchestration — run CC_GodMode agents as parallel teammates with SharedTaskList coordination (requires CLAUDE_CODE_EXPERIMENTAL_AGENT_TEAMS=1)About this skill
+Experimental Agent Teams orchestration — run CC_GodMode agents as parallel teammates with SharedTaskList coordination (requires CLAUDE_CODE_EXPERIMENTAL_AGENT_TEAMS=1)Key capabilities

 Agent Teams Orchestration (Experimental)